 Director - Zhe George Zhang

 His studies include both theoretical work and a wide range of applications in business, engineering, economics, and applied mathematics.
-His publications have appeared in top journals such as Management Science , Operations Research, Manufacturing & Service Operations Management , Interfaces , Production and Operations Management , Queueing Systems , Journal of Applied Probability , IIE Transactions , IEEE Transactions , Naval Research Logistics , European Journal of Operations Research , Journal of Operational Research Society and many other international journals in operations research and applied probability (over 90 articles).
+His publications have appeared in the top journals of his research area such as Management Science , Operations Research, Manufacturing & Service Operations Management , Interfaces , Production and Operations Management , Queueing Systems , Journal of Applied Probability , IIE Transactions , IEEE Transactions , Naval Research Logistics , European Journal of Operations Research , Journal of Operational Research Society and many other international journals in operations research and applied probability (over 110 papers).
 His research has been cited widely (Google Scholar).
 He has been invited to present seminars/workshops or conduct joint research projects (visiting professor) in many universities globally such as Peking University, Tsinghua University, HKUST, National Taiwan University, Kyoto University, Korea University, National University of Singapore, University of British Columbia, McGill University, Columbia University, Cornell University, Stanford University, Cambridge University, and Erasmus University and many others.

 Co-authored with N. Tian, his research monograph entitled Vacation Queueing Models - Theory and Applications has been published in 2006 by Springer Science.
-This is the first book that discusses both single and multiple server queueing systems with vacations.
-It provides a comprehansive treatment of the extention of the queueing theory.
+This is the first book that discusses both single and multiple server queuing systems with vacations.
+It provides a comprehensive treatment of the extension of the queuing theory.
 The book contains the updated research results and some practical applications of this class of models.
 The book has been reviewed by the Journal of the American Statistical Association , the premier journal of statistical science.
 Click here for the review.